Canan Dağdeviren: UN talk

-In addition to her work in the materials science and engineering fields, Dagdeviren seeks to inspire an upcoming generation of young scientists, specifically young women pursuing STEM careers.
+In addition to her work in the materials science and engineering fields, Dağdeviren seeks to inspire an upcoming generation of young scientists, specifically young women pursuing STEM careers.
 She uses social media as a tool to connect with young minds across the globe, specifically through her Twitter, Instagram and Facebook accounts.

 In February 2018, she was invited to speak at the Women in Science in Diplomacy for Sustaining Peace and Development event as part of the celebration of International Day of Women and Girls in Science at the United Nations.

 Since 2015, she has participated in numerous Women in Science and Engineering (WISE) panels across the globe and in various outreach activities that target women.

 Blog

-Dagdeviren enjoys sharing her personal take on leading a research group, teaching, and working in the YellowBox through perspective posts on her blog.
+Dağdeviren enjoys sharing her personal take on leading a research group, teaching, and working in the YellowBox through perspective posts on her blog.

 Personal

-In an interview, Dagdeviren said that she was inspired for science by two books; a book on the life of the twice Nobel Prize-winning Polish-French physicist and chemist Marie Curie (1867–1934) and Turkish theoretical physicist Erdal İnönü's (1926–2007) book of his memories (Anılar ve Düşünceler).
-She also finds great inspiration in Rumi, a 13th-century Persian poet who practiced Sufism—a movement to understand the universe under the lenses of sensation, beauty and love as well as care about integrity, dignity and sincerity.
+In an interview, Dağdeviren said that she was inspired for science by two books; a book on the life of the twice Nobel Prize-winning Polish-French physicist and chemist Marie Curie (1867–1934) and Turkish theoretical physicist Erdal İnönü's (1926–2007) book of his memories (Turkish: Anılar ve Düşünceler).
+She also finds great inspiration in Rumi, a 13th-century Persian poet who practiced Sufism, a movement to understand the universe under the lenses of sensation, beauty and love as well as care about integrity, dignity and sincerity.